marmelab/react-admin/docs/Configurable.md

 );
 ```

+`<Configurable>` creates a context for the `preferenceKey`, so that both the child component and the editor can access it using `usePreferenceKey()`.
+The next sections describe how the Configurable child component and the editor can access the preferences.

 ## `children`

-The wrapped component must use `usePreferenceKey` to get the preference key, and [`useStore`](./useStore.md) to access the configuration.
+The wrapped component can be any component relying on [`useStore`](./useStore.md).
+It must must use `usePreferenceKey` to get the preference key.

+For instance, the following `<TextBlock>` component uses a `color` setting from the store to change its background color:

 ```jsx
 import { useStore, usePreferenceKey } from 'react-admin';